 As K-Pop fans, we have heard several stereotypes about us and K-pop in its entirety.
-This is why KStreetManila introduces a new series to break these misconceptions and show that we’re more than the annyeong’s, the saranghae’s, and the 24/7 fangirling and fanboying.
+This is why KStreetManila is introducing a new series to break these misconceptions and show that we’re more than the annyeong’s, the saranghae’s, and the fangirling and fanboying.

 MYTH: KPOP FANDOM IS CHEAP

 At one point in our fan life, we may have heard people say that K-pop is jologs, cheap, or corny.
-Well, we can pretty much ignore the jologs and corny remarks for obvious reasons but cheap?
-Really, did they say cheap?
+Well, we can pretty much ignore the jologs and corny remarks for obvious reasons (we know we aren’t) but cheap?
+Nah-uh.

 First of all, the albums!

 Who doesn’t want to buy albums of our favorite idols?
-If purchased directly from South Korea, an album costs around Php600-800 depending if it’s a mini-album or a full-length studio album.
+If purchased directly from South Korea, an album costs around PHP 600 to PHP 1000 depending if it’s a mini-album or a full-length studio album.
 Because not all of us can go to South Korea, there are online shops that cater to our fangirling and fanboying needs.
 The prices are, however, a bit higher.
 Shipping and customs fee, anyone?

 But we don’t simply buy one album a year.
 We have a repackaged version, then if our faves promote in Japan, then we get the Japanese version, and at times, if they promote in China or Taiwan, we get the Chinese version, too!
 Both are a bit more expensive than the Korean albums.
 Speaking of Korean albums, we also get multiple versions of a single album, too.
 Super Junior’s “Mamacita” album had two versions: A and B. Their “Mr. Simple” album and Japanese single “Opera” had individual covers.
 EXO usually release two versions, Korean and Chinese but when they released “EXODUS” and “Sing For You” we got individual covers as well!

 Local music companies used to release Philippine edition of K-Pop albums, which is significantly cheaper than the Korean version and are readily available in local music stores.
 Unfortunately, they stopped releasing them.
-In this photo is the PH edition of Super Junior’s 3rd album which costs just Php300.00.
+In this photo is the PH edition of Super Junior’s 3rd album which costs just PHP 300.

 MERCH, MERCH, and MORE MERCH.